 Her exhibitions Thinking Path and Pen Rest considered Charles Darwin’s synchronic approach to knowledge and prompted an interest in the mechanics of motion, with her current work focusing on how visual art might become an effective means to manifest the significance of walking through particular environments and landscapes.

-Her work has been shown throughout the UK and is held in public and private collections.
+Her work has been shown nationally and internationally and is held in public and private collections.

-Recent research has contributed to visual arts environments as well as to the fields of art & science, health & wellbeing, narrative research, photography and archive research and museum studies.
+Her work within the Health Sciences has involved interactive arts and health projects developed in collaboration with physiotherapists and academics.
+Recent research has contributed to the fields of art & science, health & wellbeing, narrative research, photography and archive research and museum studies.

 Shirley is Emerita Reader in Interdisciplinary Art at the University of Chichester and an Honorary Fellow in the School of Health Sciences, University of Brighton.

 She holds the 2021 Creative Physiotherapy Scholarship at Auckland University of Technology where she is working with Professor David Nicholls in the Faculty of Health and Environmental Sciences - Te Ara Hauora A Pūtaiao.

 Shirley's collaborative research as part of the Significant Walks project has recently been published here in Mobilities of Wellbeing: Migration, the State, and Medical Knowledge (2021, Grønseth, A. & Skinner, J. eds.
 Ethnographic Studies in Medical Anthropology, Carolina Academic Press) and here in CURARE 42 (2019) 3+4: Aesthetics of Healing: Working with the Senses in Therapeutic Contexts